shehabattia96/poof_arm/Motor Housing.md

 ## Dimensions

 We're going to go with a 40mm x 90mm x 10mm (WxLxD) enclosure.
+Edit: We increased the Length from 90mm to 110mm to account for meshing with the base.
+Now the housing has 10mm at the top and 10 mm at the bottom for sitting in the base.

 The motor uses M3 screws for its housing.
 ![enter image description here](https://imgaz.staticbg.com/images/oaupload/banggood/images/BF/FF/945f6119-da06-4bbb-9252-9b949e934074.jpg)

 The gears' PD is 30mm, so that's the space we're going to position between the two gears.